 Disclosing Your Settlement is Key When Filing Bankruptcy

 When going over your financials with your lawyer, make sure to disclose all of your assets, including any personal injury claims.
 You should also let your personal injury attorney know that you may be filing for bankruptcy so they can share information if necessary.

 Regardless of whether you are filing Chapter 7 or Chapter 13 bankruptcy, failing to disclose your personal injury claim and potential settlement is a recipe for disaster.
 Although in some circumstances a personal injury settlement may be exempt from bankruptcy, if you fail to disclose the claim or do not speak with your lawyer about how to shield your settlement, you may lose it.
-Your attorney may advise you that bankruptcy might not be your best option if you are going to receive a very large settlement.
+Your attorney may advise you that if you are going to receive a very large settlement.

 A personal injury settlement is considered an asset, just like your home, car and any other personal property.
 If you fail to disclose a potential claim in bankruptcy court, the funds may be directly distributed to your creditors when the settlement is paid.
 The court takes a hard line on failure to disclose assets.
 If you intentionally fail to list it as an asset you may be held criminally liable.
 If you’ve been injured and you are facing financial troubles, the last thing you want to have to do is hire a defense attorney because you failed to disclose a personal injury claim.